fabiand/ghptest/docs/index.md

 ---
-title: This is my titleIN
+title: This is my title
 layout: post
 ---